 What Is a Multilayer PCB?

 The multilayer PCB is the one that has multiple layers of copper that is laminated and joined together and then the components are soldered on top and bottom sides.
 The inner layers are actually the double sided circuit that are combined with each other to form one thick PCB with multilayers.
-The components are electrically connected by means of copper tracks and vias and pads/ holes join the interconnections.
+The electronic components are electrically connected by means of copper tracks and vias and pads/ holes join the interconnections.
 The vias are of different types like PTH, blind and buried.
 The result is the complex PCB with maximum circuitry on smaller PCB size.

 Why Multilayer PCB is needed?

 The advent of complex processing and evolving technology, demands the need of PCB layout procedure that can achieve the desired requirements.
 Also the problems that were occurring in the single or double sided PCBs like noise and stray capacitance was also an issue that caused the invention of multilayer PCB.

 The multilayer PCBs nowadaysare becoming widespread and available in very small form factor or sizes as compared to single or double sided PCBs.
 Their thickness also is variable and defendant upon number of layers.
 Commonly the multilayer PCBs are available from 4 layers to 12 layers depending upon the application and requirements.
 The layers are usually in even number say 4 layer PCB or 8 layer PCB, the odd numbered layers will cause problems of circuit wrapping and similar type issues.
 The multilayer PCBs are costly to produce as compared to single sided because of extra steps involved during PCB fabrication but their application are very huge.
 For example a smart phone can have a PCB with up-to 8 layers and a military electrical equipment can have a PCB with up-to 100 layers.
 This type of PCB with so many layers are very rare and costly.

 There are many advantages of multilayer PCBs that are mainly due to technical perspective.
 They are as mentioned as below.